Guilsfield: Notable buildings

-Church
+St Aelhaiarn's Church

-The parish church is dedicated to Saint Aelhaiarn, but has sometimes been erroneously recorded as dedicated to Saint Giles, All Saints, and Saint Tysilio.
+The Church of St Aelhaiarn is dedicated to Saint Aelhaiarn, but has sometimes been erroneously recorded as dedicated to Saint Giles, All Saints, and Saint Tysilio.
 The tower of the present church dates to about 1300.
 Although the feast of Saint Aelhaiarn is recorded as 2 November, his local fair was traditionally held six days later on the 8th.
 The churchyard is also listed, at Grade II*, on the Cadw/ICOMOS Register.

 Maesmawr Hall and Trawscoed Hall

 There are several large houses in the area including Maesmawr Hall which dates from 1692 and Trawscoed Hall from 1777.

 Brookland Hall

 Brookland Hall, to the SE of the village, is a Grade II listed building and its Victorian garden is listed, also at Grade II, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The Garth

-The Garth, to the west of the village, was an unusual architectural work by John Claudius Loudon, more usually know for his landscape gardening.
+The Garth, to the west of the village, was an unusual architectural work by John Claudius Loudon, more usually known for his landscape gardening.
 The house has been demolished by the remnants of the garden and park are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.